BreachA - Hastings

 firms, such as the fashionable costumiers, White & Norton of

 41 White Rock.

 By the 1940s, Archibald Breach was living at 29 Nelson Road, Hastings.
-It appears that Archibald Breach died in Hastings around 1949, when he was in his mid seventies.
+Archibald Mark Breach died in Hastings in 1954, aged 79.
 In 2003, Hastings Museum was presented with a collection of glass negatives produced by Archibald Breach in Hastings during the 1920s or 1930s.
 The donated negatives had been found at 29 Nelson Road after Breach's death.